skryukov/inertia_rails-contrib/docs/guide/links.md

 ## Partial reloads

-The `only` attribute allows you to specify that only a subset of a page's props (data) should be retrieved from the server on subsequent visits to that page.
+The `only` prop allows you to specify that only a subset of a page's props (data) should be retrieved from the server on subsequent visits to that page.

 :::tabs key:frameworks
 == Vue 2